ritchiearistotelian98/docker-headscale/README.md

 - **`headscale:8080`** — if your reverse proxy runs as a container in the **same Docker network** as Headscale (e.g. defined in the same `docker-compose.yml`).
 Docker resolves the container name automatically.
 - **`127.0.0.1:8080`** — if your reverse proxy runs **on the host** and port `8080` is published (the default `docker-compose.yml` publishes it).

+> [!NOTE]
-> **Note:** Do not use the container's internal IP address obtained from `docker inspect`.
+> Do not use the container's internal IP address obtained from `docker inspect`.
 That IP address changes every time the container is recreated.

 **Example with [Caddy](https://caddyserver.com/docs/) ([Docker image](https://hub.docker.com/_/caddy))** (automatic TLS via Let's Encrypt, reverse proxy in the same Docker network):